smallbasic/smallbasic.github.io/_build/reference/624-graphics-window.markdown

 ### setSize(w, h)

-Sets the width and height of the SmallBASIC window.
+Sets the width `w` and height `h` in pixel of the SmallBASIC window.

 ```
 w = window()